 To make gift giving easy, Elizabeth Whelan offers a portrait gift certificate, amount TBD depending on the type and size of painting.

 As Elizabeth schedules a limited number of sittings a year, this gift certificate guarantees your reservation and the amount is then applied towards the portrait fee.

 It's the perfect answer if you would like to give a portrait as a gift without having to let the recipient know your plans in advance.
 This certificate can be used by the recipient, or they can select another sitter for the portrait.

-Elizabeth Whelan will mail you a lovely 8" x 10" certificate which you can present to the recipient and a sitting will be scheduled at a mutually agreed upon time and place.
+Elizabeth Whelan will mail you an 8" x 10" certificate which you can present to the recipient and a sitting will be scheduled at a mutually agreed upon time and place.